 Enquire About Bridging Finance Today:

-Once a set amount has been determined, it is always important to shop around for different lenders to make sure you are receiving the best interest rate and repayment terms.
+Once a set amount has been determined, it is always important to shop around with different lenders to ensure you receive the best interest rate and repayment terms.

-In many cases, lenders who offer bridging loans will set a maximum limit on the amount of funds they are willing to extend to an applicant and a minimum amount they will extend to make their investment worthwhile.
+In many cases, lenders who offer bridging loans set a maximum amount they are willing to extend to an applicant and a minimum amount they will extend to make their investment worthwhile.

-Looking at these minimum and maximum requirements, as well as outlying interest rates and other terms of the loan, will often help you to rule out potential lenders.
+Looking at these minimum and maximum requirements, as well as outlier interest rates and other loan terms, will often help you rule out potential lenders.
 A good way to combat minimum loan amounts is to include additional costs in the calculation of how much you need.

-It is crucial to remember that shopping around for different lending options gives you the best possible chances of finding a bridging loan that will work for you.
+It is crucial to remember that shopping around for different lending options gives you the best possible chance of finding a bridging loan that works for you.

 Calculate How Long You Will Need the Financing

 Another important aspect to consider is the amount of time the loan will be needed to make the purchase and pay off the bridging loan.
-Many applicants will use the sale of their current property as the exit strategy for paying off the loan—even if you do not have a set sale date for the current property, you will need to give the lender a timeframe in which you think it will sell.
+Many applicants will use the sale of their current property as the exit strategy for paying off the loan—even if you do not have a set sale date for the current property, you will need to give the lender a timeframe for when you expect it to sell.

-Bridging loans were created to help applicants “bridge the gap” between their current financial situation and securing long-term funding.
+Bridging loans were created to help applicants “bridge the gap” between their current financial situation and the time it takes to secure long-term funding.
 Because of this, bridging loans tend to have much higher interest rates, and it is best to pay them off as quickly as possible and not use them as a long-term financial solution.

-Bridging loans used for property purchases are considered secured loans, which means that the financing will need to be secured in some way.
-Most traditionally, the Loan to Value or LTV of the property being purchased will act as security for the loan.
+Bridging loans used for property purchases are considered secured loans, meaning the financing must be secured in some way.
+Traditionally, the Loan to Value or LTV of the property being purchased will act as security for the loan.

 Just like with traditional, long-term mortgages, lenders will set a maximum LTV percentage for the bridging loan and the property being used.
-Generally, the LTV for bridging loans falls right around 75 per cent, meaning that the applicant will then have to provide the additional 25 per cent of the loan through his or her own means.
+Generally, the LTV for bridging loans is around 75 per cent, meaning the applicant will need to provide the remaining 25 per cent from their own funds.

 Lenders may offer a higher LTV depending on the situation.
 Before applying, it is important to be confident that you will meet the lender’s borrowing criteria and look around for the best deals.